Marine Minute: Fire and Flames

 Marines with Aircraft Rescue and Firefighting, Headquarters Squadron, carry out mobile aircraft fire training exercises on Marine Corps Air Station Camp Pendleton, California.
-(U.S. Marine Corps video by Lance Cpl.
-Fernando Moreno)
+(U.S. Marine Corps audio by Cpl.
+Nathan Hall)

 |Date Taken: